utsavtyagi/ansible/README.md

 In summary, while the Ansible control node is typically installed on a Unix-like environment (Linux or macOS), it can manage both Unix/Linux and Windows systems, providing flexibility in automation across different platforms.

+**Control Node** : The machine where Ansible is installed and executed.
+**Managed Nodes** : The machines that Ansible manages.
+These do not need Ansible installed.

 **Ansible Installation Steps**

-Below are the steps to install Ansible on a Red Hat-based Linux distribution (e.g., CentOS, RHEL, Fedora).
+Below are the steps to install Ansible on a Red Hat-based Linux distribution (e.g., Rocky, CentOS, RHEL, Fedora).

 Step 1: Install EPEL (Extra Packages for Enterprise Linux) Repository